 1) The Bermuda Triangle

 The Bermuda Triangle is an area in the North Atlantic Ocean, forming a triangle between Florida, Bermuda, and Puerto Rico.
 This area is known for the disappearance of ships and planes and the sighting of unidentified flying objects.

 Easter Island is a small island in the South Pacific Ocean.
 It is famous for the statues of the giant alien-looking faces — the Moai.
 Easter Island is remote, some 2,300 miles from the west coast of Chile and 2,500 miles east of Tahiti.

 The first recorded contact was made in 1722 by the Dutch explorer Jacob Roggeveen.
-Some believe that the statues are alien faces while others say it is stylized versions of Polynesians who inhabited the area.
+Some believe the statues are alien faces, while others say they are stylized versions of Polynesians who inhabited the area.
 Most statues face inland instead of out to sea to greet travelers.
 The exception is the seven Ahu Akivi, which face outward toward the ocean, perhaps to greet or scare away travelers.